Hiddennn/Access-chatGPT-in-Siri/README.md

 # Access-chatGPT-in-Siri
-The detailed toturial can refer to https://github.com/Daiyimo/Access-chatGPT-in-Siri
+The detailed toturial can refer to https://github.com/Daiyimo/Access-chatGPT-in-Siri Thanks @Daiyimo's excellent work!

-This fork repo has some adjustment of user experience interaction.
+This fork repo has some adjustment of user experience interaction compared to the original one.
 - Support more continuous user behaviour interaction.
 Removed the pop-up of asking if continue or end the dialogue.
 - Removed blank line of result.
 - Added verification of empty result in order to avoid poping up unexpected results.